ivyhungtw/expense-tracker/README.md

 This project is Live on: https://sleepy-cliffs-84117.herokuapp.com/

-You can use the default accounts below or register an account to login.
+You can use the default accounts below, register an account, or use your Facebook/Google account to login.

 ```
 email: user1@example.com/user2@example.com